Why the Average Diet Doesn’t Fit the Unique You

 2. Take a test.
 Food sensitivity tests range from lactose breath tests to blood tests which pick up antibodies produced by a body unhappy to receive allergens such as gluten.

 3. Better still, take a genome test which provides your complete genetic code.
 These tests used to cost thousands but are now far more reasonable.
-The 23andme (https://www.23andme.com/) test costs $99 plus roughly £50 courier service.
+The 23andme test costs from £79.
 You spit into a test tube and send it to a lab which reads your genome.
-You can then very easily feed this into a health web site such as Promethease for $5 and in 15 minutes you get hundreds of pieces of health information contained in your particular genes.
+You can then very easily feed this into a health web site such as Promethease for $12 and in 10 minutes you get hundreds of pieces of health information contained in your particular genes.
 Mine came up with several celiac and autoimmune diseases connected with gluten sensitivity.
 It also showed I'm a slow caffeine metaboliser which explains why I feel wired for hours after drinking coffee.
 The test also helps you modify your lifestyle to reduce your chances of certain diseases.